ideas-lab-nus/vizpro/docs/README.md

 - `color` : Color (in hex)
 - `backgroundImage` : URL to the image

-To use these new components, pass it as the `udo` property to the `Canvas` component as follows, where `newComps` is the array of JSON objects ;
+To use these new components, pass it as the `udo` property to the `Canvas` component as follows, where `newComps` is the array of JSON objects.

 ```jsx
     <Canvas udo={newComps} />
 ```

- - Refer [App.js](app.md) to see how two components called `Exponential` and `Cloud - Absolute` are added to the tool.
+ - Refer [App.js](./app) to see how two components called `Exponential` and `Cloud - Absolute` are added to the tool.

- - Refer [stockComponents](stockComponents.md) for details of additional, more specific, components.
+ - Refer [stockComponents](./stockComponents) for details of additional, more specific, components.

  - The new components will be found in the `User Definitions` tab of the `Left Container`.